Simple, straightforward and low shipping rates for these patio and greenhouse misters.

 A. According to the manufacturer, all plastic misters will drip some.
 As water builds up in the pipe and in the mister itself, the excess water will drip, rather than mist, from the misting orifice.
 Also, as the mist forms on the outside of the mister, it, too, will eventually create a drip.
 By installing away from furniture and your seating area (i.e. around the perimeter of the area being cooled), you may not find the dripping to be problematic.

-A. With misters the nozzles need to be very small, so filtration ahead of the nozzles is very important.
-Please note that these removable strainers will need to be cleaned periodically.
-For misters that do not have a mesh filter, we highly recommend that you install a filter ahead of them in line.
+A. Misters nozzles need to be very small to function correctly, so filtration ahead of the nozzles is very important.
+Please note; we highly recommend that you install a filter in-line ahead of your misters.

 Q. "Do you offer brass misters?"